The relationship between money and happiness has been a hot topic for centuries.

 Happiness and money!
 It’s a huge subject.

-Humans have been discussing and debating it for centuries.
-We’d love to hear your views on it.
+Humans have been discussing and debating this topic for centuries.
+We’d love to hear your view on it.
 Join us by posting a comment below.
 Are there any insights in the article that resonate strongly with you?